-This guide aims to answer some ‘frequently asked questions’ about becoming a Training Practice and starting to take nursing students on placement.
+This guide aims to answer some ‘frequently asked questions’ about becoming a Training Practice and starting to take undergraduate healthcare students on placement.

 What is the background behind increasing the number of undergraduate placements in GP?